theheking/babs-rna-seq/practical_overview/week8_theory.md

 > --------
 > **Questions**
 >
-> *   What are the top DEGs in our experiment?
+> *   What calculations are actually being performed with DE?
 >
 >
 > **Objectives**
 >
-> *   Use DEGUST to output top differentially expressed genes
+> *   Understanding how DEGUST is calculating the top differentially expressed genes
 >
-> *   Understand the best diagrams to show differentially expressed genes
 >

 ---------------------------------------